Carbon Transit

 Carbon Transit (CT) is a public transit agency providing bus service in Carbon County in the U.S. state of Pennsylvania.
 The agency operates fixed-route bus service, which connects points within the county, and Shared Ride paratransit service.
-CT is administered by the Lehigh and Northampton Transportation Authority (LANTA) under contract with Carbon County and is operated by Easton Coach Company.
+Carbon Transit is administered by the LANta under contract with Carbon County and is operated by Easton Coach Company.

 Services

-CT operates fixed-route bus service called CT Bus, which consists of two routes serving points in Carbon County and offering connections to LANTA Route 325 in Palmerton.
+Carbon Transit operates fixed-route bus service called CT Bus, which consists of two routes serving points in Carbon County and offering connections to LANta Route 325 in Palmerton.
 The routes operate on different days during the week.
 CT Flex is a reservation-based on-demand shared ride service serving Jim Thorpe, Penn Forest Township, and Kidder Township.
 CT operates Shared Ride paratransit service in Carbon County for persons who are unable to use fixed-route bus service.
 Paratransit trips must be made through advance reservations.

 CT Bus routes

 CT operates the following CT Bus routes: